LMSC-NTappy/nanodescript/README.md

 Other dependencies will be installed automatically when installing nanodescript.

-For now, nanodescript can be installed only from source by downloading the github repository, and running the pip install command from the extracted directory (use -e for dev-mode installation):
+For now, nanodescript can be installed only from source by downloading the github repository (press code -> Download zip on this page).
+Then, uncompress it in a folder of your choice, start the anaconda prompt, go to the extracted directory and run the pip install command from (optionally, use -e for dev-mode installation):

 ```bash
 pip install .